F*** Face (1989 Fleer Bill Ripken)

 Original baseball card art

-In the '88 season, Billy Ripken randomly wrote "F*** Face" on the bottom of his BP bat with a Sharpie... so he could quickly find it on the rack.
+In the '88 season, Billy Ripken randomly wrote "F*** Face" on the bottom of his BP bat with a Sharpie... so he could quickly find it on the rack among all the other bats.
 Little did he know it would end up on a baseball card.
 The production team for '89 Fleer overlooked it, and a PR disaster was created.

 Boxes of Fleer were flying off the shelves.
 They had to fix it fast, which led to a number of variations that also became collectables: they double printed it... blurred it out... scribbled it out in white... scribbled it out in black... and finally just started boxing it out.